kylpo/notes/App-State.md

 [React State vs. Redux State: When and Why?](https://spin.atomicobject.com/2017/06/07/react-state-vs-redux-state/)
 - short, medium, and long term
 - breadth and depth
+- breadth -> global
+- depth -> passprops
+- one reason for redux's confusion is that we use it for two separate use cases
+  - a Store is not necessarily app state
+  - e.g. redux-forms

 Maybe it should be rephrased to: Global (not app) vs Local state.
 I like this better because I don't like calling sites "apps"